Moses "Manassa" Woodruff, Sr.,

 - Moses Woodruff, bap.
 Apr.
 1, 1772

-Moses WOODRUFF's will, dated July 29, 1816, was recorded in Surry County in the Nov. term 1817.
+Moses Woodruff's will, dated July 29, 1816, was recorded in Surry County in the Nov. term 1817.
 It identifies his wife Elizabeth, daughters Mary MCBRIDE, Jennett WOODRUFF, Lydia PACE, Hannah MOORE, and Phebe BRYAN, sons Gideon WOODRUFF and John Allen WOODRUFF, and refers to three children of son Moses WOODRUFF.
 The executors were John Allen WOODRUFF, John MCBRIDE, and Obadiah MARTIN.
 The will was witnessed by Obadiah MARTIN, Samuel MCBRIDE, and Daniel COCKERHAM.
 A codicil dated Apr.
 17, 1817, was witnessed by Aaron WOODRUFF.
 (Surry WB 3, p.130.)

 An old cabin in Yadkin Co., NC